Why You Should Try Tantra Sex Tonight

 To take this into sexual Tantra, try the same process but with clothes off.
 Sit on his lap, facing him, and wrap your legs around his waist.
 Do the breath exchange, but move into kissing and caressing.
 In time, begin slow intercourse, but continue caressing and kissing.
 Keep eye contact.

 Here is where things get interesting; as you become more proficient, you can develop the ability for prolonged orgasm.
 For both women and men, this is a variation on multiple orgasms; you remain at the peak of ecstatic pleasure without climaxing.
 There are all the feelings of a typical orgasm, but it lasts for many minutes (or even hours), without a traditional orgasm.
 This leads to profound sexual and emotional merging.
+Some women even orgasm while doing certain workout exercises.

 The Importance Of Reconnecting